Soyuz (spacecraft): Design

 The orbital and service modules are discarded and destroyed upon reentry.
 This design choice, while seemingly wasteful, reduces the spacecraft's weight by minimizing the amount of heat shielding required.
 As a result, Soyuz offers more habitable interior space (7.5 m3) compared to its Apollo counterpart (6.3 m3).
-While the reentry module does return to Earth, it is not reusable, a new Soyuz spacecraft must be made for every mission.
+While the reentry module does return to Earth, it is not reusable.
+A new Soyuz spacecraft is made for each mission.

 Soyuz can carry up to three crew members and provide life support for about 30 person-days.

 A payload fairing protects Soyuz during launch and is jettisoned early in flight.
 Equipped with an automated docking system, the spacecraft can operate autonomously or under manual control.

 Launch escape system

 The Vostok spacecraft used an ejector seat to bail out the cosmonaut in the event of a low-altitude launch failure, as well as during reentry; however, it would probably have been ineffective in the first 20 seconds after liftoff, when the altitude would be too low for the parachute to deploy.
 Inspired by the Mercury LES, Soviet designers began work on a similar system in 1962.
 This included developing a complex sensing system to monitor various launch-vehicle parameters and trigger an abort if a booster malfunction occurred.
 Based on data from R-7 launches over the years, engineers developed a list of the most likely failure modes for the vehicle and could narrow down abort conditions to premature separation of a strap-on booster, low engine thrust, loss of combustion-chamber pressure, or loss of booster guidance.
 The spacecraft abort system (SAS; Система Аварийного Спасения) could also be manually activated from the ground, but unlike American spacecraft, there was no way for the cosmonauts to trigger it themselves.

 Since it turned out to be almost impossible to separate the entire payload shroud from the Soyuz service module cleanly, the decision was made to have the shroud split between the service module and descent module during an abort.
 Four folding stabilizers were added to improve aerodynamic stability during ascent.
 Two test runs of the SAS were carried out in 1966–1967.